 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if he/she takes full advantage of the learning opportunities that are provided.
 More detailed information on the learning outcomes, content and teaching, learning and assessment methods of individual modules can be found in module specifications, available on the Institution's website.

 Programme Amendment Log

-Programme Title: BSc (Hons) Sport Performance (Level 6 entry) (was Sport Studies until v4.0)

-Programme Code: BSHSSSXX

-Initial Approval Date: 01 September 2017
+Programme Title: BSc (Hons) Sport Performance (Level 6 entry) (was Sport Studies until v5.0) Programme Code: BSHSSSX6 (was BSHSSSXX until version 6.0) Initial Approval Date: 01 September 2017

 Changes: